 Hannah Elisabeth Hansen

 Hansen, Hannah Elisabeth, "Supplementation of laying-hen feed with annatto tocotrienols and impact of α-tocopherol on tocotrienol transfer to egg yolk and tocopherol and annatto tocotrienol distribution analysis in laying-hen body" (2015).
 Graduate Theses and Dissertations.
-Paper 14405.
+14405.